-cabinet built into the base.
-Subsequently, Crown Castle developed three different alternative design options which were presented to the Piedmont Avenue Neighborhood Improvement League (PANIL) community meeting on April 27, 2016.
-The majority of the community members voted to support alternative design option (3) to install round steel street light; install two 24" wide panel antennas mounted at a height of 23"; an associated equipment box will be located within a 31" tall by 27" wide wrap around enclosure attached to the pole 10' above the ground. (which reduces equipment cabinet size) see (attachment A)
+Improvement League (PANIL) at the community meeting on April 27, 2016.
+The majority of the community members voted to support alternative design option (3) to install round steel street light pole; install one 24" wide panel antenna mounted at a height of 23'; an associate box located within a 31" tall by 27" wide wrap around enclosure attached to the light pole 10' above the ground. (which reduces equipment cabinet size) see (attachment A)